nietaki/mmordle/README.md

 # Mmordle.Umbrella

-We are almost there!
-The following steps are missing:

-    $ cd mmordle_umbrella

-Then configure your database in config/dev.exs and run:
+To start the dockerised postgres instance

+    docker compose up -d

+To stop the db and remove its data

+    docker compose down -v

+To create the db run

-    $ mix ecto.create
+    mix ecto.create

-Start your Phoenix app with:
+Start the Phoenix app with:

-    $ mix phx.server
+    mix phx.server

 You can also run your app inside IEx (Interactive Elixir) as:

-    $ iex -S mix phx.server
+    iex -S mix phx.server